What is Non Functional Testing?

 8. Security Testing

-- Safety testing shall be used to check and validate the software’s safety characteristics including identification and detection of safety failures or other associated vulnerabilities so that the information and data stored in or shared with the scheme are protected, authentic and confidential.
+- Safety testing shall be used to check and validate the software’s safety characteristics, including identification and detection of safety failures or other associated vulnerabilities so that the information and data stored in or shared with the scheme are protected, authentic and confidential.

 - These apps have become compulsory because others may be victims of different vulnerabilities.
 Securitization is not compulsory.
-The real testing is necessary during the software development stage.
+Real testing is necessary during the software development stage.
 The reason for the same centers around running a program or application in order to capture software bugs.
 The reason for this is that a program or application is running to catch software bugs.
 It is essential, as such attacks are highly critical and enable a hacker to capture server database data.